fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 Any annotation effort should take into account:

 * **The quality of the annotations**.
-The agreement between the annotators working on the data, i.e., the inter-annotator agreement provides a good starting point for assessing the quality of the annotations overall.
-For example, the reasons for low inter-annotator agreement, i.e., the human annotators do not agree in the general case, can be due to for instance, unclear annotation guidelines, difference in expertise among the annotators, that the task is simply too hard, or a combination of all of the above.
-The annotations produced should be carefully monitored with respect their quality, and deviations in quality of time should be analyzed so as to mitigate a future decrease in the capabilities of the model that relies on the annotated data for training.
+The agreement between the annotators working on the data, aka the inter-annotator agreement, provides a good starting point for assessing the quality of the annotations overall.
+The reasons for low inter-annotator agreement can be related to, e.g., unclear annotation guidelines, difference in expertise among the annotators, that the task is simply too hard, or a combination of all of the above.
+The annotations produced should be carefully monitored with respect their quality.
+ Deviations in quality over time should be analyzed so as to facilitate mitigatation of a potential decrease in the capabilities of the model that relies on the annotated data for training.
 * **Temporal aspects of the characteristics of the data**.
 How often do the distribution of the data to learn from change, i.e., how often do we need to produce new annotations?
 When do we know that we need newly annotated data?